 Checklist of trading bot limitations to consider:

-The importance of a robust strategy and rigorous backtesting
+The importance of having a robust strategy and doing rigorous backtesting

 Backtesting refines parameters, defines appropriate stop-loss and take-profit thresholds, and determines ideal market conditions for activating the bot.
-Without this crucial phase, even the best algorithm becomes a mere generator of erroneous signals, leading to avoidable losses.
+Without this crucial phase, even the best algorithm becomes a mere generator of erroneous signals, which can lead to avoidable losses.

-A trading bot should never run on autopilot without human supervision.
+A trading bot should never run on autopilot, devoid of human supervision.
 While automation brings discipline and consistency, markets remain unpredictable.
-Occasionally, manual intervention is necessary to adjust strategies in real time.
+Occasionally, manual intervention is essential to adjust strategies in real time.

-From experience, I’ve learned the importance of monitoring system performance regularly and stepping in when market conditions change too rapidly for the algorithm to adapt.
+From experience, I’ve learned the importance of monitoring system performance regularly and stepping in when market changes occur fast than the algorithm can adapt to them.
 Setting daily loss limits and making periodic withdrawals to protect profits are also crucial.

 Ultimately, success in trading is not just about technology—it’s about knowing when to rely on automation and when to intervene.